nclouds/doz-cloudprem-pipeline/README.md

 1. Go to the *Cloudprem CodePipeline* Stack that you previously deployed and in the outputs tab, copy the public ssh key.
 2. Go to your user settings and choose SSH and GPG Keys.
 Add a new SSH key with the PublicSSHKey value from AWS CloudFormation.

-*(Notes: If you are not using the 'OverrideDefaults' setting Make sure to use the same environment name on the CloudFormation template and the Terraform parameters.
+*(Notes: If you are not using the 'OverrideRepositoryParameters' setting Make sure to use the same environment name on the CloudFormation template and the Terraform parameters.
 The cloudformation template creates an SSM parameter with a specific name that must be used by Terraform so make sure you set the value correctly)*